Southampton Astronomy: 2025 projects available now!

 How to apply

-To apply you will need to get an application form (which asks brief details of your past courses) and the names and addresses of two people who can provide you with a reference (you don't need to upload references yourself, the system will automatically send out a request to the contacts you have provided).
-The key aspects are (a) what degree course you have done, and any relevant components, especially project work, and (b) your references.
-Do not worry if you do not know exactly what you want to do.
-It would be surprising if you did!
+To apply you will need to get an application form (which asks brief details of your past courses) and the names and addresses of two people who can provide you with a reference (you do not need to upload references yourself, the system will automatically send out a request to the contacts you have provided).
+The key aspects are (a) what degree course you have done (and relevant transcripts); (b) a research statement to highlight any relevant components, especially project/research work, motivation, skills and scientific interests, (c) your CV and (d) your references.
+You do not need to provide a separate research proposal as all the relevant information should be contained in the 'Personal Statement' section.
+In case you are planning to apply for external funding, please add that information to your application under the 'Funding' section.
+All students will be considered for our internal scholarships, if eligible.

 To download the application guide, please click here.

-For more information on how to apply and online application form please visit the University web page.
+For more information on how to apply please visit the University web page.

 Training